ChristianneGrace10/alx-system_engineering-devops/0x00-shell_basics/README.md

-script tha

-t prints the absolute path name of the current working directory
+Display the content of your current directory contents in a long format